-Lab site: Race and Ethnicity Lab
+Lab site: Race and Ethnic Psychology Lab

 Dr. Willis Esqueda teaches a graduate professional seminar in Social Psychology that provides an overview of the theoretical foundations of social psychology, as well as current research issues in the field.
 Dr. Willis Esqueda teaches a graduate seminar in the Psychology of Race and Ethnicity and an undergraduate course in the Psychology of Racism.
 She teaches the Psychology of Immigration, as well.